 Tip: Keep clutter down by deleting any options you don’t typically use.
 You can always add packaging back if you begin to use it down the road!

 Important Note for Ollie Standard users (utilizing both Ollie Ops & Order): When creating a bottle or can package type, you’ll want to create the package type as the entire case and remove the individual can/bottle package types.
 See the example below marked by the arrows:

 After your package types are in place, you will need to..

 Create Products & Product Variants

-In this section, you will want to list every product that you package, in any capacity.
-For each product, you will list all the sizes (also known as “variants” in Ollie), that you sell the product in.
-When packaging your final goods, the options you will be presented with will be the product variants you created for that product you are wanting to package.
+In this section, you will want to list every product that you package.
+For each product, you will list all the sizes (also known as “variants” in Ollie) that you sell the product in.
+When you go to package your final goods from a tank, the options you will be presented with will be the product variants you created for that product.

-- To add Products, go to the gear in the top right corner and select Products:
+- To add Products, go to the circle in the top right corner and select Products: